chrisprice/lunar-grid-guardian/README.md

 ### **1.2.
 General Note on Data Representation**

-All system level values (e.g., damage levels, charge levels, coolant levels, colony health) should be stored internally as a percentage (ranging from 0% to 100%).
+All system level values (e.g., damage levels, charge levels, coolant levels, colony damage) should be stored internally as a percentage (ranging from 0% to 100%).
 This allows for precise calculations and consistent representation.
 UI displays can still use different visual interpretations (e.g., segmented bars, gauges) but the underlying value will be 0-100%.

 ### **1.3.
 Grid Frequency Dynamics and Power Imbalance**